Easy Christmas Crafts: Stacked Doily Christmas Tree

 Fold the circle in half with the decorative side facing outward.

-Open the circle and fold in half again perpendicular to the first fold with the decorative side
+Open the circle and fold in half again perpendicular to the first fold with the decorative side facing outward.

 Open the circle and fold in half again halfway between the two earlier folds.